 - Pay your rent and bills

 Keep track of your money so that you can budget each month.
 That way you will be able to manage your rent and other expenses better.
 If you have a smartphone it might be a good idea to download a budgeting app.

 Most private landlords ask new contract holders to pay a deposit.
 This is usually equivalent to one month’s rent.

 If you cant afford to pay a deposit there may be a bond scheme or rent guarantee scheme in your area that can help you.
 You can find out more about deposits here.

 If you are renting from a private landlord you may be asked to pay one month’s rent in advance at the start of your contract.
 Many landlords will ask for the rent in advance to be paid before you move in.

 If you cannot afford to pay rent in advance and are on certain benefits, you may be able to claim for a budgeting loan.

 You can find out more about paying rent in advance and what help you may be entitled to here.

 - Holding deposit

 A holding deposit is a payment to a landlord or letting agent to reserve a property.
-You should only pay a holding deposit if you are serious about taking on a tenancy.
+You should only pay a holding deposit if you are serious about taking on an occupation contract.